slabko/ARDReadabilityClient/README.md

 And run `pod update`

-Another way way is to add `ARDReadabilityClient` to your project is to copy an `ARDReadabilityClient` folder to your project.
+Another way way is to add `ARDReadabilityClient` to your project is to copy the `ARDReadabilityClient` folder to your project.
 In this case, `AFNetworking` version 1.3 should be added to the project.

 ## Support
 Please submit any issues, and I will work on them as fast as I can.
 Also, all pull requests that improve ARDReadabilityClient are welcomed.